dunhamjared/dunhamjared/README.md

 # Hello! 👋

-I'm a PHP/Laravel and JS/Vue developer, based in Dallas, TX.
+I'm a PHP/Laravel and JS/Vue/Svelte developer, based in Dallas, TX.
-I also work with MySQL, Elastic, and Svelte.
+I also work with MySQL, MongoDB, and Elasticsearch.

 Here are a few highlights of my open source contributions! :)